thiagoelias99/nest-template-todo/README.md

 ### Features
 - Sign up / login using JWT.
-- Uses pipes for entry data schema validations.
+- Uses pipes for input data schema validations.
 - Uses guards for protected routes verification.
-- Uses [Prisma](https://www.prisma.io/) as ORM with sqlite database.
+- Uses [Prisma](https://www.prisma.io/) as ORM with postgres database.
 - Units, integrations and end-to-end test with [Jest](https://jestjs.io/).
 - Documentation build with [Swagger](https://swagger.io/) plugin.

 ## Deploy
 - This api is deployed at [Render Cloud](https://render.com/) server at [https://nest-template-todo.onrender.com/](https://nest-template-todo.onrender.com/).
-- Deploy uses a stateful sqlite database that is recreated every time that server restart.
+- It may take up to a minute for the server to wake up and come online, before responding to requests.

 ## Api Documentation
 - The api documentation can be accessed while running in development mode at [http://localhost:3000/api](http://localhost:3000/api)